BruceEckel/functional_error_handling/Functional Error Handling.md

 Error reporting and handling is a significant impediment to composability.
 ## History

-Original programs were small (by present-day standards), written in assembly language (after machine code rapidly became too unwieldy), and tightly coupled to the underlying hardware.
-If something went wrong, the only way to report it was to turn on a light or a buzzer, or, if you had one, put a message on the console—this might as simple as a dot-matrix display.
+Original programs were small (by present-day standards), written in assembly language (machine code quickly became too unwieldy), and tightly coupled to the underlying hardware.
+If something went wrong, the only way to report it was to change the output on a wire, to turn on a light or a buzzer.
+If you had one, you put a message on the console—this might as simple as a dot-matrix display.
 Such an error message probably wasn’t friendly to the end-user of the system and usually required a tech support call to the manufacturer.

 Two of my first jobs were building embedded systems that controlled hardware.
 These systems had to work right.
-There was no point in reporting errors because any error meant the software was broken.
+There was no point in reporting most errors because  an error normally meant the software was broken.

 For business and scientific programming, Fortran and Cobol were batch processed on punch cards.
 If something went wrong, either the compilation failed or the resulting data was bad.
 No real-time error-handling was necessary because the program didn’t run in real time.